Ravadre/Ultima.Toolkit/README.md

 Connectors - connectors are plugins for broker platforms, so that they can connect to main Ultima server.

 For MT4, MQL4 scripts located in Connectors/Scripts.
 They need to be copied to appropriate directories (see [Install-MT4-Connector.fsx](Install-MT4-Connector.fsx)) for more info.
 Also, UltimaConnector is a c++ plugin, which is needed by MT4 terminal.
-To build it, Boost 1.55 is needed.

 Sample server, which starts Ultima on port 6300 is located in Ultima project.
 It supports running from console or as a Windows service.

 To write plugins, reference Ultima.Core.API for an API and copy dlls and their references (without Ultima.Core.API) to plugins/ subdirectory.
 They will be loaded on Ultima server start.

+####Build requirements####
+ * Boost, ver.
+1.55.0
+ * Protobuf, ver.
+2.5.0

 For quick and easy install: